How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Related Work

-\textbf{GNNs \& Heterophily} Recent works~\citep{Pei2020Geom-GCN,liu2020non,zhu2020beyond,ma2021homophily} have shown that heterophilous datasets can lead to significant performance loss for popular GNN architectures (e.g., GCN~\citep{kipf2016semi}, GAT~\citep{velickovic2018graph}).
+\paragraph{GNNs \& Heterophily} Recent works~\citep{Pei2020Geom-GCN,liu2020non,zhu2020beyond,ma2021homophily} have shown that heterophilous datasets can lead to significant performance loss for popular GNN architectures (e.g., GCN~\citep{kipf2016semi}, GAT~\citep{velickovic2018graph}).
 This issue is also known in classical semi-supervised learning~\citep{peel2017graph}.
-To address this issue, several GNN designs for handling heterophilous connections have been proposed~\citep{MixHop,Pei2020Geom-GCN,zhu2020beyond,dong2021graph,li2021beyond,zhu2020graph,bo2021beyond}. \citet{yan2021two} recently discussed the connection between heterophily and oversmoothing for GNNs, and proposed designs to simultaneously address both issues.
-However, the formal connection between heterophily and robustness of GNNs has received little attention.
+To address this issue, several GNN designs for handling heterophilous connections have been proposed~\citep{MixHop,Pei2020Geom-GCN,zhu2020beyond,dong2021graph,li2021beyond,zhu2020graph,bo2021beyond}. \citet{yan2021two} recently discussed the connection between heterophily and oversmoothing for GNNs, and designs to address both issues; {\cite{donald2022fairness} studied how locally-occuring heterophily affects fairness of GNNs.} However, the formal connection between heterophily and robustness of GNNs has received little attention.
 Here we focus on a simple yet powerful design that significantly improves performance under heterophily~\citep{zhu2020beyond}, and can be readily incorporated into GNNs.